almende/eve/index.md

 ## Implementations

-Effectively, any language that has good library support for JSON-RPC can be used to implement Eve.
+Effectively, Eve can be implemented in any language that has good library support for JSON-RPC.
 Currently there are two main implementations of Eve:

 - A mature and feature rich [Java](implementations/java/introduction.html) version.